Unity-Technologies/ml-agents/docs/Tutorial-Custom-Trainer-Plugin.md

 ```

-Depending on whether you use shared or separate network architecuture for your policy, we provide `SimpleActor` and `SharedActorCritic` from `mlagents.trainers.torch_entities.networks` that you can choose from.
-In our example above, we use a `SimpleActor`
+Depending on whether you use shared or separate network architecture for your policy, we provide `SimpleActor` and `SharedActorCritic` from `mlagents.trainers.torch_entities.networks` that you can choose from.
+In our example above, we use a `SimpleActor`.

-Next, create an optimizer class object from `create_optimizer` method:
+Next, create an optimizer class object from `create_optimizer` method and connect it to the policy object you created above:

 ```python